 The sun made the water even more vibrant, giving it the appearance of blue Gatorade.
 As the sun warmed the air, a chunk of glacier broke free of the cliffs above and came crashing down the hillside across the lake, taking mud, rock, and water with it.
 The roaring sound echoed through the basin, and we sat in awe watching it happen.
 We were lucky that the skies were clear despite being there in the rainy season.

 After a couple hours at the lake, our guide hollered our group name and we made our way down.
-We took our time on the way back because we didn’t want to be waiting at the van for a while.
-The descent was almost as rough as the way up because of our tired knees supporting us down the rocky trail.
-After an hour and a half, we made it back to the van.
-Just in time to beat the rain storm.
+We took our time on the way back because we didn’t want to be just waiting at the van for a while.
+The descent was almost as rough as the way up because of our tired knees supporting us down the rocky trail. we made it down to the van just in time to beat the rain storm.

 The drive back felt incredibly long, and it probably did take a bit longer since we encountered a tree that had fallen into the road.
-We arrived in Huaraz around six in the evening and hobbled to our hostel, tired but thrilled for the day.
+We arrived in Huaraz around six in the evening and wandered back to our hostel, tired but thrilled for the day.

 The Laguna 69 Hike at a Glance